OluyiJustina/Bank-Data-Visualization/README.md

 ### Project title: Bank Dataset Analysis documentation

 ### Project Objectives
-This project aims to generate customer insights
+This project aims to generate customer insights, including the following:
+1. Customer behavior,
+2. identify potential risks,
+3. optimize marketing strategies,
+4. improve loan approval processes,

 ### Methodology

 #### Data Collection:
-The primary source od data use is Bank_Churn.csv and Bank_Churn_Messy.csv.
+The primary source of data use is Bank_Churn.csv and Bank_Churn_Messy.csv.
 The dataset is an open source is available for free download on kaggle.

 #### Dataset Description: